mozilla-b2g/fxos-certsuite/README.rst

 If you need to install adb, see https://developer.mozilla.org/en-US/Firefox_OS/Debugging/Installing_ADB.

-Once installed, add adb to your PATH in your to your ~/.bashrc or equivalent file, by adding the following line to the file (replacing $SDK_HOME with the location of the android sdk):
+Once installed, add adb to your PATH in your ~/.bashrc or equivalent file, by adding the following line to the file (replacing $SDK_HOME with the location of the android sdk):